dealloc/gm-website/content/campaigns/adventure-paths/blood-lords.md

 ## Perfect For

 This campaign is ideal for players who enjoy:
+- Playing non-good aligned characters (neutral or evil)
 - Undead and necromancy themes
 - Morally complex and gray narratives
 - Full 1-20 epic campaigns
 - Political intrigue and social climbing
-- Playing in traditionally "evil" societies
+- A refreshing break from traditional heroic campaigns
 - Exploring unique and dark settings
 - Long-term character development